NN Future Matters Scholarship

 - Your application can be rejected if it is not complete (if not all the required information or documents are submitted) or if the documents don't match the requirements below.

 - Submit one application.
 If you consider more than 2 study programmes, please name them in the remarks field of your application.
 If you submit more than one application, only the most recently submitted application will be taken into consideration.
 The others will be cancelled.

 - If you have any questions please email firstname.lastname@example.org.

 Participating universities 2020-2021

-The 7 Dutch universities below are participating in the NN Future Matters scholarship programme.
-Programmes offered by these universities in the field of Finance, Risk management, Economics, Data science or Entrepreneurship are eligible.
+The 9 Dutch universities below are participating in the NN Future Matters scholarship programme.
+Programmes offered by these universities in the field of Finance, Risk management, Economics, Data science, Entrepreneurship or IT are eligible.

 - Erasmus University

 - Maastricht University

 - Radboud University Nijmegen